redis/redis-doc/commands/xpending.md

 pending messages, and then list every consumer in the consumer group with at least one pending message, and the number of pending messages it has.

-This is a good overview, but sometimes we are interested in the details.
+## Extended form of XPENDING

+The summary provides a good overview, but sometimes we are interested in the details.
 In order to see all the pending messages with more associated information we need to also pass a range of IDs, in a similar way we do it with `XRANGE`, and a non optional *count* argument, to limit the number of messages returned per call: